-The Mediatrix method was originally designed to search for gravitational arcs.
-It was inspired on a basic geometrical property of the perpendicular bisector of pairs of points on a circle.
-Namelly that these lines, for any set of pairs of points, intersect at the circle center.
-Therefore if an elongated object can be decomposed into a set of points along its longer direction, and if this object has a shape close to an arc segment the perpendicular bisectors of pairs of these points will intersect in nearby points (i.e. close to the center of curvature).
+The Mediatrix method was designed to characterize arc-like objects.
+Its key idea is inspired on a basic geometrical property of the perpendicular bisector of pairs of points on a circle, namely that these lines, for any set of pairs of points, intersect at the circle center.
+Therefore if an elongated object can be decomposed into a set of points along its longer direction, and if this object has a shape close to an arc segment, the perpendicular bisectors of pairs of these points should intersect close to the center of curvature.

-It turns out, however, that this method can be used to assign segments along the longer direction of any elongated object, i.e. to ``filament'' the object, or to determine its ``spine'', regardless of the presence of curvature.
-The key procedure to filament the object is to recursively obtain the perpendicular bisector of pairs of points on the image.